Monterey Zoning Administrator Meeting - July 2, 2026: Approval of Pilates Studio Use Permit

 Public Comments & Testimony

-- No members of the public spoke on any item during the meeting (no attendees in person or via Zoom).
+- No members of the public spoke during General Public Comments.

 Discussion Items